olofmogren/olofmogren.github.io/blog/_posts/2016-08-08-trends-in-neural-machine-translation.md

 into subword units of different length, and a vocabulary is built using frequent such units.
-The method internally creates embeddings for these subword units, and therefore lacks the ability of relating words to each other.
+The method internally creates embeddings for these subword units, something that has been criticized for making it lack the ability of relating words to each other.
+The author however argued that there is no reason why the word boundaries would be the best unit to have embedded.
+There are examples of composite words in one language that translates into a sequence of words in another language.
-The model is however simple and elegant, and gets good BLEU scores [(read more on BLEU on Wikipedia)](https://en.wikipedia.org/wiki/BLEU) translating between German and English, as well as Russian and English.
+The model is rather simple and elegant, and gets good BLEU scores [(read more on BLEU on Wikipedia)](https://en.wikipedia.org/wiki/BLEU) translating between German and English, as well as Russian and English.